-Heather Moorefield-Lang is a former middle school theater teacher and school librarian.
-She currently serves as an associate professor with the University of South Carolina in the School of Library and Information Science.
-Heather has long been interested in how technologies can further enhance instruction in libraries and classrooms.
-Her current research focuses on makerspaces in libraries of all types and levels.
-She has had the honor of being nominated for the White House Champion of Change for Making in 2016 and was a finalist for 2017’s American Association of School Librarians Social Media Superstars in the area of Tech Troubadours.
+Heather Moorefield-Lang is an assistant professor at the University of North Carolina at Greensboro in the Department of Library and Information Science.
+She has long been interested in how technologies can enhance instruction in libraries and classrooms.
+Her current research focuses on makerspaces in libraries of all types.
+She had the honor of being nominated for the White House Champion of Change for Making in 2016 and was awarded an AASL Research Grant in 2019 for her research in makerspaces.
 To learn more about Heather and her work, see her website www.techfifteen.com, check out her YouTube Channel Tech 15, or follow her on Twitter @actinginthelib.

 - About the Authors